krksgbr/driver/Readme.md

 To change the replay speed: `npm run replay -- --speed=0.5 rec/simple.dat`

 To run without looping: `npm run replay -- --once`

+#### Senso replay

+The Senso replayer will appear as a Senso network device, so both driver and replayer should be running at the same time.

+#### Senso Flex replay

+The Senso Flex replayer (`npm run replay-flex`) supports the same parameters as the Senso replayer.
+It mocks the driver with respect to the `/flex` WebSocket resource, so the driver can not be running at the same time.